Sergeant Floyd Monument: History

 By 1857, erosion had caused much of Floyd's grave—even the original cedar post marker left by the crew of the expedition—to slide into the river and wash away.
 Concerned citizens rescued most of his skeleton, including his skull, and re-buried it 200 meters east of the original burial site.
 A forensic reconstruction of Sgt.
 Floyd's probable facial appearance based on a plaster cast of his skull is on display at the Sergeant Floyd Riverboat Museum in Sioux City.

 After Floyd's expedition journal was published in 1894, new interest was taken in him and his remains were buried again on August 20, 1895, the anniversary of his death.
 Sioux City residents Thomas J. Stone, John H. Charles, George D. Perkins, C. R. Marks, and G. W. Wakefield established the Floyd Association to erect a monument.
 It took five years to raise $20,000 and development began in May 1900 with the pouring of a concrete base.
 Floyd's remains were reinterred for the final time on August 20, 1900, the anniversary of his death.
 The obelisk of white sandstone standing 100 ft high was completed on May 30, 1901.
 In 1960, the monument was recognized by the U.S. Department of Interior as the first National Historic Landmark.
 It was designated a National Historic Landmark on June 30, 1960.

 This excerpt from the Lewis and Clark map of 1814 shows the rivers of western Iowa.
 Floyd's Grave is noted at the left of the map.

 The Floyd Monument is now within a 23 acre park that overlooks the Missouri River valley.
-Floyd's final resting place is located on old U.S. Highway 75, in the southern part of Sioux City, Iowa.
+Floyd's final resting place is located on old U.S. Highway 75, in the southern part of Sioux City.